SoftlySplinter/SCIENCE/md/SEM5720/00-notes.md

 ##### Code Division Multiple Access (CDMA)

-Each user is assigned a different psuedorandom binary sequence that modulates the carrier, spreading the spectrum of the waveform, ....
+Each user is assigned a different psuedorandom binary sequence that modulates the carrier, spreading the spectrum of the waveform, giving each user a unique code pattern.

 #### Cellular Generations